JulianH99/bills/readme.md

 - `bills paid [name]`
 - `bills startup`:  can be `bills` for short
     - will start the service to check every day if the bills need to be reset or not (due to a start of month)

+## TODO:
+- Better ui
+- Database management on only one place